 In the United States, dog fighting is a felony.
 We as a nation have collectively agreed that dogs deserve the right not to be forced into lives of fighting and violence.
 We believe that even if a person gains a significant level of pleasure from the "sport," the action is still unjustified because it causes direct harm to a sentient being for an unnecessary, selfish reason.
 It would seem to follow then, in the interest of avoiding moral hypocrisy, that we would also grant those same principles of moral consideration to all non-human animals.
 In other words, if it is wrong to harm a dog for the purposes of entertainment pleasure, it is also wrong to harm a pig, a chicken and a cow for the purposes of palate pleasure.

-Taken at SASHA Farm Animal Sanctuary
+Daisy Belle and Grace taken at SASHA Farm Animal Sanctuary

 Factory Farming is Killing Our Environment.

 The United States has five times as many livestock animals as humans, and it takes a lot of land to grow feed for the meat that ends up on our plates.
 The production of corn and soy takes up more than a third of America’s agricultural land, despite humans consuming less than 10 percent of it.
 Livestock consumes the vast majority of these crops.

 According to an article published in The Guardian, researchers at Oxford University found that without meat and dairy consumption we could use around 75 percent less land for agriculture.
 That’s comparable to the size of the United States, China, Australia, and the whole European Union combined.
 So, in addition to destroying Earth’s water and air, raising animals for meat on a massive scale uses countless acres of land, destroying vital ecosystems, harming wildlife and biodiversity.

 Make a list of foods/meals you eat that are already vegan.
 Smoothies and avocado toast anyone?